CanarysAutomations/Dormant-Developer-Users/README.md

 | `org_names` | Yes | – | Comma-separated GitHub organization names |
 | `days_inactive_threshold` | No | `60` | Days to consider a user inactive |

+**Note:**
+`days_inactive_threshold` specifies the number of days without developer activity (commits, issues, or pull requests) after which a user is marked as Inactive.
+If not provided, the default value of 60 days is used.

 ## Sample Output